chichiboyhere/dcommandosecurity/data/privacyNTerms.md

 # Terms of Use

-*Last updated: July 15, 2025*
+_Last updated: July 15, 2025_

-Welcome to **Damion Security Ltd.**.
+Welcome to **Dcommando Security Ltd.**.
 These Terms of Use ("Terms") govern your use of our website, services, and applications (collectively, the "Services").
 By accessing or using our Services, you agree to be bound by these Terms.

 ## 1. Acceptance of Terms